RemoteSalad/weather_monitor_log/README.md

 style ES fill:#f99
 ```
 ## Outline
 &emsp;The core of this project is the relationship between Prometheus and the Exporters.
 They simulate having offsite resources that produce metrics for Prometheus(visible at localhost:9090) to periodically scrape and create time series data.
-This data is then able to be presented visually in the Grafana(:3000) container as well as produce alerts with Alertmanager(:9093).
+This data is then able to be presented visually in the Grafana(::1:3000) container as well as produce alerts with Alertmanager(::1:9093).
 The exporter's metrics pages could be exposed to your local machine by configuring the docker-compose.yml, but I believe it's ultimately unecessary.
-Using external volumes Prometheus's TSDB and customization on Grafana is stored outside of the container's lifecycle (as well as Alermanager's alert history, but that was not utilized).
+Using external volumes Prometheus's TSDB and Grafana customizations are stored outside the containers' lifecycle (as well as Alermanager's alert history, but that was not utilized).
 Local configuration files are primarily shared to the containers at runtime with bind mounts for ease of editing and deployment.

 &emsp;The next step of the project was adding Filebeat and Logstash containers to export the project's container logs to Elasticsearch and Kibana.
-I tested those containers locally, but it was too resource intensive to host all the applications locally.
+I tested those containers locally, but it was too resource intensive to host all the applications at the same time.
 I used Elastic's 2 week cloud trial to have an Elastic front-end to view and query the collected logs.
 ## Steps to Reproduce
 &emsp;If for some reason you wanted to try this project yourself, there are a few more steps to starting than cloning the repo and entering *docker compose up -d* into your shell.
 Further there are "sensitive" parts of this project not fit to share on a public repositories (I did get to practice scrubbing the repo after pushing my free Openweathermap API key one Friday afternoon as well as realize Logstash was exposing my Elastic Cloud credentials).
 I assume you have a functioning Docker Engine/Desktop, so I will try to list the parts you need to fill in or modify.